sevantinag/merkle_hash_tree/README.md

 Merkle hash tree and proofs of inclusion and consistency

 Design Document of programs:
-The merkle tree programming assignment consists of following files:
+The merkle tree programming consists of following files:
   1. buildmtree.py
   2. checkinclusion.py
   3. checkconsitency.py